UK Dementia Congress 2017

 The Congress is home to a large and interactive exhibition with a variety of stands.
-Exhibitors so far include:
+This year exhibitors included:

 Questions or queries?

-If you have any further questions or queries about the Congress, please don’t hesitate to get in touch with the team.
+If you have any further questions or queries, please do not hesitate to get in touch with the team;

 For sponsorship and exhibition opportunities please contact Alan Leary;